 You’ll also want to bring your customer into the product description using words like you.
 Help your customers envision themselves using your product.
 Make them part of your product’s story.

 Keeping it casual can also help your product description stand out.
-You’re not writing a thesis, but a product description to bring your product and your customer together.
+You’re not writing a thesis, but an enticing description to bring your product and your customer together.
 Use contractions in your writing like you’re, you’d, who’d, etc.

-- Write your own – Avoid using the manufacturer’s product descriptions.
-By writing your own copy, you avoid being penalized for duplicate or thin copy.
-You also improve your chances of writing a product description that converts your customer.
+Avoid using the manufacturer’s product descriptions.
+By writing your own copy, you avoid being penalized by Google for duplicate or thin content.
+Plus, you improve your chances of writing a product description that converts your customer.

-- Know Your Audience – If you sell fun products like ugly christmas sweaters or food shaped jewelry you could inject humor into it.
+If you sell fun products like ugly christmas sweaters or food shaped jewelry you could inject humor into it.
 Your copy should be playful and light as customers buying those types of products would likely appreciate an entertaining product description.
-However, humor doesn’t work on all niches.
+However, humor doesn’t work on all dropshipping niches.
 For example, you wouldn’t want to inject humor into a product description about life jackets, coffins, or other sensitive issues.

-- Optimize Your Product Descriptions for Keywords – The easiest way to optimize your product descriptions for keywords is to use a tool like On Page SEO Checker on your store.
+The easiest way to optimize your product summary is to use a tool like Plug in SEO on your store.
 You’ll want to use keywords that are relevant to your product.
 For example, if you sell makeup brushes, you’ll want to be specific such as ‘unicorn makeup brush’ or ‘mermaid makeup brush.’

-- Tell a Story – Use your product description to tell a story.
+Use your product description to tell a story.
 It could be the story of why your customer needs this product to solve their problem.
-Or a story of the products benefits.
+Or a story of the product's benefits.
 Or just an entertaining story about the product that draws your customer in.

-- Offer All The Details – Make sure that customers have the information they need to make a purchase.
-For example, if selling apparel, care information and size charts can help customers before and after their purchase.
+Make sure that customers have the information they need to make a purchase.
+For example, if dropshipping apparel, care information and size charts can help customers before and after their purchase.
 If you sell tablets, you’ll want to ensure you list all the specs.
-If you sell jewelry, you’ll want to include information such as ‘nickel free’, as some may have allergies to certain materials.
+If you dropship jewelry, you’ll want to include information such as ‘nickel free’, as some may have allergies to certain materials.